 Vitamin A promotes good eyesight, especially in low light.
 It also has a role in healthy pregnancy and breastfeeding.

-- Retinol: Retinol is an active form of vitamin A. It is found in animal liver, whole milk, and some fortified foods.
+- Retinol: Preformed retinol is an active form of vitamin A. It is found in animal liver, whole milk, and some fortified foods.

-- Carotenoids: Carotenoids are dark-colored dyes (pigments).
-They are found in plant foods that can turn into active form of vitamin A. There are more than 500 known carotenoids.
+- Provitamin A carotenoids: Carotenoids are plant pigments (dyes).
+Once ingested, the body converts these compounds into vitamin A. There are more than 500 known carotenoids.
 One such carotenoid is beta-carotene.

 Beta-carotene is an antioxidant.
 Antioxidants protect cells from damage caused by substances called free radicals.

 Eating food sources of beta-carotene may reduce the risk for cancer.

 Beta-carotene supplements do not seem to reduce cancer risk.